How to create a GLM API key to use in Ozeki AI Gateway

 This guide demonstrates how to create a GLM API key and configure it in Ozeki AI Gateway.
 You'll learn how to access the Z.AI platform, generate a new API key, and set up GLM as a provider in your gateway.
 By following these steps, you can connect your Ozeki AI Gateway to GLM's AI models and services.

-What is a GLM API Key?
+What is a GLM API key?

 A GLM API key is a unique authentication credential that allows applications to access GLM's AI models and services through the Z.AI platform.
 The API key serves as a secure token that identifies your Z.AI account and authorizes API requests.
 When configuring GLM as a provider in Ozeki AI Gateway, you need this API key to establish the connection between your gateway and GLM's services.